BrendanLew/UAVHacking/README.md

 ## 6. Using the ESP32-S3 for a Passive Attack

+Ongoing...

 ---

 ## 7. Using the ESP32-S3 for an Active Attack
+---

+## Disclaimer

+This project is for educational and research purposes only.
+Do not use these techniques against devices you do not own or without explicit authorization.

 ---

 ## References